 - 2.6 We will not take enforcement action against sponsors who continue to sponsor students who are absent from their studies due to Covid-19. - 2.7 Sponsors do not need to report student absences related to Covid-19.
-This can include absences due to illness, their need to isolate or inability to travel due to travel restrictions. - 2.8 Sponsors must maintain records of students who are absent for these reasons. - 2.9 If a student has permanently withdrawn from their studies, or deferred their studies for reasons unrelated to Covid-19, sponsors must report this as usual.
+This can include absences due to illness, students' need to isolate or their inability to travel due to travel restrictions. - 2.8 Sponsors must maintain records of students who are absent for these reasons. - 2.9 If a student has permanently withdrawn from their studies, did not enrol on their course after being granted permission by UKVI, or deferred their studies for reasons unrelated to Covid-19, sponsors must report this as usual.